Homeless outreach agency's efforts slammed in audit by Los Angeles controller

 LAHSA officials said it is impossible to place people in housing that does not exist.

 "We are very eager for the HHH sites to come online.
-We also look forward to working even more with our private landlords, where we can place individuals in tenant-based sites as well," said Heidi Marston, the LAHSA's chief program officer.
+We also look forward to working even more with our private landlords, where we can place individuals in tenant-based sites as well," said Heidi Marston, the LAHSA's chief program officer, referring to Proposition HHH, a $1.2 billion bond to build about 10,000 units of supportive housing in the city.

 Another criticism leveled at the outreach program is that it is reactive rather than proactive, spending too many resources responding to complaints of homeless encampments and not doing enough to connect the homeless to services.